 The ILR International Programs Office and the Scheinman Institute on Conflict Resolution are offering a winter break Engaged Learning (EL) opportunity in Ho Chi Minh City (HCMC), Vietnam.
-The focus of the program will be in the area of labor relations and conflict resolution and will be led by Art Wheaton, of the Scheinman Institute, The Worker Institute at Cornell and the Cornell in Buffalo Office.
+The focus of the program will be in the area of labor relations and conflict resolution and will be co-led by Richard Fincher (ILR’73), the Executive Director of the Asia Labor Arbitration Project (ALAP) in the Scheinman Institute and Art Wheaton, of the Scheinman Institute, The Worker Institute at Cornell and the Cornell in Buffalo Office.

 What is unique about this program?